hmrc/agents-external-stubs/README.md

 You will have to run [UI stubs](https://github.com/hmrc/agents-external-stubs-frontend) as well in order to be able to sign-in seamlessly into your application.

+Support channel: `#event-agents-external-stubs`

-This app SHOULD NOT be run on QA nor Production environment.
+This service SHOULD NOT be run on PRODUCTION environment.

 ## Principles